HSA contribution limits

 You can also make the $1000 contribution for your 55th year even if you didn't have an HSA-eligible HDHP for the full year by following the 13-month rule.

 Going over the limit

-If you did contribute too much to your HSA, you can avoid the excise tax by withdrawing the extra contributions and any income earned from them before the tax return deadline.
+If you did contribute too much to your HSA, you can avoid the IRS penalties by withdrawing the extra contributions and any income earned from them before the tax return deadline (including extensions).
+For calendar-year taxpayers, this is generally the following April 15th.
 Any extra earnings should be entered as “other income” on your tax return for the year.

 It can be difficult to identify when you went over the limit and how much income you earned on the excess contributions, so call Further customer support at 1-800-859-2144, 7 a.m. to 8 p.m.
 Central Time, Monday through Friday and we can help.